a740g/SpaceShooter2K/README.md

 This conversion has multiple changes and improvements over the Visual Basic 6 version.
 These are:

 - Works natively on Windows, Linux & macOS
-- There is no DirectX 7 dependency
+- No DirectX 7 dependencies
-- The game now uses native [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe) graphics and sound functions
+- Uses native [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe) graphics and sound functions
-- The game now runs in 32bpp graphics mode
+- Runs in 32bpp graphics mode (the original game ran in 8bpp graphics mode)
 - Color key transparency is done on the BASIC side
 - MIDI playback is handled using MIDI support in [QB64-PE v3.2.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
-- Alt+Enter puts the game in window mode
+- Alt + Enter puts the game in window mode
-- Joystick / game controller support is WIP

 The source port still has some rough edges and bugs.
 You can see these under the "TODO" section in the source code.
+Joystick / game controller support is WIP.
 I will gradually work through these as and when I get time.

 The source port also uses new features introduced in [QB64-PE v3.3.x+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with older versions of QB64-PE or any version of QB64.
 You've been warned.
 Please don't nag me about backwards compatiblity.

-As usual, I do not accept responsibility for any effects, adverse or otherwise, that this code may have on you, your computer, your sanity, your dog, and anything else that you can think of.
-Use it at your own risk.

 Icon by [Everaldo / Yellowicon](https://iconarchive.com/artist/everaldo.html)

 There is a [YouTube Playthrough](https://www.youtube.com/watch?v=LnUwmS-mYPA) that helped me a lot while doing the source port.
 Shoutout to [David Coleman](https://www.youtube.com/user/TheFieryDreamer) for posting the video.

+As usual, I do not accept responsibility for any effects, adverse or otherwise, that this code may have on you, your computer, your sanity, your dog, and anything else that you can think of.
+Use it at your own risk.

 ## Original Credits